-- 1. Press the PTZ button on the front panel or click the PTZ Control icon - the PTZ setting menu in live view mode.
+1. Press the PTZ button on the front panel or click the PTZ Control icon in the quick setting bar to enter the PTZ setting menu in live view mode.

 Figure 4.
 5 PTZ Panel

 2. Choose Camera in the list on the menu.